annakrystalli/nox_spp-list/README.md

 We can offer a tiered approach dependant on budget:

-1. Develop the database and host it online
+1. Develop the database and host it online.
 2. Develop a REST API
 3. Develop an R package wrapper around the API